KNowledgeOnWebScale/knoodle/README.md

 ## Run locally via HTTP server

 1. Install dependencies via `npm i`.
-This also runs webpack to generate the browser index.js file
+2. Run production HTTP server via `npm start` (this first runs webpack to generate the browser index.js file), OR
-2. Run HTTP server via `npm start`.
+3. Run development HTTP server (that reloads when you make changes) via `npm watch`

 ## Suggested changes for your use case